 Mr Mooney’s cult hits include the books ‘Are you smart enough to buy this book?
 What science says about the gullibility of everyone but you’ and ‘There are two kinds of people in the world: those who are comfortable with ambiguity and nuance, and Republicans.’

-The author’s quarter-million fans follow a simplified version of 19th-century phrenology, substantially dumbed-down to fit inside today’s smaller skulls.
+The author’s quarter-million fans follow a simplified version of 19th-century phrenology, substantially dumbed-down to fit in today’s smaller skulls.

-Today’s explosive images, emailed to various news agencies simultaneously, were likely obtained by an employee of the hospital that treated Mooney after a minor fender-bender last year.
+The explosive images, emailed to various news agencies simultaneously today, were likely obtained by an employee of the hospital that treated Mooney after a minor fender-bender last year.
 If they can be authenticated the blow to his credibility will be fatal, predicts Leon Festinger, a sociologist who studies climate belief groups.

 Mooney’s leadership of the North American pseudoscience sect has previously weathered, and survived, revelations that he’s not a neurologist or even a psychologist but a scientifically-illiterate English major who only wrote the group’s sacred texts to win a bar bet.